Paul Dooley

-Paul Dooley (born Paul Brown; February 22, 1928) is an American character actor, writer and comedian.
-He is known for his roles in Breaking Away, Sixteen Candles, and Popeye.
+Paul Dooley (born Paul Brown; February 22, 1928) is an American character actor.
+He is known for his roles in Breaking Away, Popeye, Strange Brew, Sixteen Candles and various Christopher Guest mockumentaries.
+He co-created the PBS children's show The Electric Company.

 Early life

 Dooley was born Paul Brown on February 22, 1928, in Parkersburg, West Virginia, the son of Ruth Irene (née Barringer), a homemaker, and Pete James Brown, a factory worker.

-He has said that Parkersburg had few attractions that interested him, as there were not many cultural opportunities.
+He said that Parkersburg had few attractions that interested him because there were not many cultural opportunities.
 He enjoyed listening to comedians on the radio, especially Jimmy Durante.
+In high school, he often performed at fairs as a clown named Dooley.
+In the mid-1950s, he legally changed his surname to match his clown persona, there already being a Broadway actor named Paul Brown.

 Dooley was a cartoonist as a youth and drew a strip for a local paper in Parkersburg.
-In 1946, he joined the United States Navy and served for 2 years before then returning home and graduating from West Virginia University in 1952.
+In 1946, he joined the United States Navy and served for two years before returning home and graduating from West Virginia State University in 1952.